Rellingen: Transportation

 Rellingen can be reached from Bundesautobahn 23.
 The Hamburg S-Bahn (line 3) and bus system (lines 185, 195, 295 and 395) are also connected to Rellingen.

 Architecture

 Rellingen is famous for its Lutheran church.
 The architect was Cai Dose.
 The previous church building was damaged badly during the Thirty Years War.
 It was rebuilt between 1754 and 1756 and was extended.
 The church has an octagonal shape and has a church tower which is leaning to one side.

 Economy

 The municipality of Pinneberg including Rellingen is famous for its tree nurseries.
 Other industries are manufacturing of electronic musical instruments (Yamaha), food and beverages and tourism.

 Nature

 The Krupunder Lake (Krupunder See) is located in Rellingen.
-The lake has was a swimming complex in the past.
+The lake was a swimming complex in the past.
 Until 1962 people were allowed to swim in the lake.
 The lake had a beach, changing rooms and some fast food outlets.
 The rivers Mühlenau and Pinnau flow through Rellingen.